RaphaelDeLaGhetto/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Identify missing values in the dataset.
+Identify missing values in the dataset:

 ```r